Friday, 3 April 2015

 INTERVIEWER

-of violence in most of your plays.
-Do you see the world as an essentially
+There's a sense of terror and a threat of violence in most of your plays.
+Do you see the world as an essentially violent place?

 PINTER

-any violence in the plays comes out quite naturally.
-It seems to me an essential
+The world is a pretty violent place, it's as simple as that, so any violence in the plays comes out quite naturally.
+It seems to me an essential and inevitable factor.

-I think what you're talking about began in The Dumb Waiter, which from my point of view is a relatively simple piece of work.
+The Dumb Waiter, which from my point of view is a relatively simple piece of work.
 The violence is really only an expression of the question of dominance and subservience, which is possibly a repeated theme in my plays.
 I wrote a short story a long time ago called “The Examination,” and my ideas of violence carried on from there.
 That short story dealt very explicitly with two people in one room having a battle of an unspecified nature, in which the question was one of who was dominant at what point and how they were going to be dominant and what tools they would use to achieve dominance and how they would try to undermine the other person's dominance.
 A threat is constantly there: it's got to do with this question of being in the uppermost position, or attempting to be.
 That's something of what attracted me to do the screenplay of The Servant, which was someone else's story, you know.
 I wouldn't call this violence so much as a battle for positions; it's a very common, everyday thing.

 INTERVIEWER

-of violence, come from any experiences you've had yourself?
+Do these ideas of everyday battles, or of violence, come from any experiences you've had yourself?

 PINTER